The Spiritual Centre.co.uk

 This association with deities of the underworld only served to deepen the Willow's mystical aura.
 Celtic lore revered the willow as a tree of enchantment, believing that its flexible branches could ward off negative energy.
 The tree's ability to regenerate from a fallen branch gave it a reputation for resilience and immortality, further cementing its place in folklore and mythology.
 Despite its gloomy associations, the willow has proven invaluable to humanity.

-The willow's association with Brigid extends beyond mere symbolism, embodying her very essence in its flexible branches and healing properties.
+1) Brigid - The willow tree's association with Brigid extends beyond mere symbolism, embodying her very essence in its flexible branches and healing properties.
 The tree's ability to thrive near water mirrors Brigid's connection to wells and springs, further solidifying their mystical bond.
 Devotees often weave intricate willow crosses during Imbolc, infusing them with intentions of protection and renewal.
+(See: Celtic Gods and Deities)

 Its leaves and catkins are said to whisper ancient wisdom to those who listen closely, channelling the goddess's poetic inspiration.
 The tree's resilience, sprouting anew from fallen branches, reflects Brigid's eternal youth and vitality.
 During Imbolc, it's believed that tying ribbons to willow branches while making wishes can invoke Brigid's blessings.
 The tree becomes a conduit for her energy, drawing in creativity, nurturing spirits, and fostering a deep connection with nature's cycles.
 This sacred bond between the goddess and the tree continues to captivate and inspire those who seek Brigid's favour in modern times.